open-mmlab/mmdetection/docs/en/advanced_guides/detection_transformer.md

 There are two levels of naming schemes in our implementation:

-On the level of detector modules: the feature maps extracted by backbone and neck are  `img_feats`.
+On the level of detector modules: The feature maps extracted by backbone and neck are  `img_feats`.
 The `pre_transformer()` converts the image feature into the input sequence feature of encoder, namely  `feat`.
 The masks and positional embeddings corresponding to the sequence feature are `feat_mask` and `feat_pos`.
 The outputs of the encoder are `memory`, whose corresponding masks are `memory_mask`.
 The decoder queries are `query`, which are called 'content query' in most papers.
 The positional embeddings of the decoder queries are `query_pos`, which are called 'spatial query',  'positional query', and 'object query' in most papers.

-On the level of deep modules, including Transformer components and attention modules: for the attention modules, the queries, keys, and values are `query`, `key`, and `value`, respectively.
+On the level of deep modules, including Transformer components and attention modules: For the attention modules, the queries, keys, and values are `query`, `key`, and `value`, respectively.
 The positional embeddings corresponding to queries and keys are `query_pos` and `key_pos`, respectively.
 For encoder modules and encoder layer modules, the input parameters are named according to the `self_attn`.
 For decoder modules and decoder layer modules, the input parameters are named according to the `cross_attn`.
 Since the input images are padded to align shapes when collating a batch, the padding positions are recorded in a mask, namely `key_padding_mask`.
 The `self_attn_mask` and `cross_attn_mask` can also be specified in the decoder as attention masks for the two attention modules.

 ***（Add a figure here to summarize the schemes）***